yanlynnnnn/tp/docs/DeveloperGuide.md

 <b>MSS</b>
 1. User requests to list all services.
 2. Homerce shows a list of services.
-3. User edits an existing service by providing the details.
+3. User edits an existing service's details by providing the updated details.
 4. Homerce updates the details of the selected service.
 5. Homerce updates the service list.
 6. Homerce displays the updated list and a successful message.
 Use case ends.

 <b>Extensions</b>
-* 3a.
+3a.
 Invalid index provided.
-  * 3a1.
+  3a1.
 Homerce displays an error message.
-  Use case resumes at step 1.
+  Use case ends.

-* 3b.
+3b.
 Invalid details provided.
-  * 3b1.
+  3b1.
 Homerce displays an error message.
-  Use case resumes at step 1.
+  Use case ends.
 </pre>
 <br>
 <pre>
-UC003: Delete a Service
+UC004: Delete a Service
 Delete the selected service from the service list.

 <b>System: Homerce</b>